thevalidator/trivia-solver/README.md

 + **Features**
 	+ Headless mode (*Options -> Headless mode*)
-		+ *If the headless mode is off the browser window will be opened during the program work*
+		+ *If the headless mode is off the browser window will be opened during the programm work*
 	+ Anonymous mode (*Options -> Anonymous mode*)
 		+ *Option to hide the nickname in the Trivia game*
 	+ Passive mode (*Options -> Passive mode*)